 top of page

-• Prevents evaporation of the tear film
+• Prevents the evaporation of the tear film

 • Maintains a smooth optical surface